seffy/sit737hirebuddy/README.md

 ## Author
 	JJS
 ## Acknowledgements
-	- Developed as part of the SIT737 Cloud Native Application Development unit at Deakin University.
+	- Developed as part of the SIT737 Cloud Native Application Development unit